 Anita Hill exemplifies moral courage, throughout her career, she has spoken truth to power, reminding us of the impact that a single voice can have.
 As our graduates prepare to make their difference in the world, I have no doubt they will find both strength and inspiration in her words as in her life.

 Hill’s most recent book is Reimagining Equality: Stories of Gender, Race and Finding Home.
 She received this year’s Courage Award from PEN America, a literary and human-rights organization that defends and celebrates free expression in the United States.

 Professor Hill’s commentary has been published in TIME, Newsweek, The New York Times, The Boston Globe, and Ms. Magazine.
 She has appeared on national television programs including “Good Morning America”, “Meet the Press”, “The Today Show”, “The Tavis Smiley Show” and “Larry King Live”.

-Professor Anita Hill has received numerous honorary degrees and civic awards.
+Professor Anita Hill holds a bachelor’s degree in psychology from Oklahoma State University and a JD from Yale Law School as well as several honorary degrees and civic awards.
 She has chaired the Human Rights Law Committee of the International Bar Association.
 In addition, she is on the Board of Governors of the Tufts Medical Center and the Board of Directors of the National Women’s Law Center and the Boston Area Lawyers Committee for Civil Rights.